NeodarZ/umosapicpp/README.md

 # UMoSApi

-This is a second implementation in C++ of the [Python](https://git.neodarz.net/pro/umosapi.git/about/) version of Unity Mongo Save Api.
+This is a second implementation in C++ of the [Python](https://git.neodarz.net/pro/umosapi.git/about/) version of Unity Mongo Save Api principally for speed issue.
 This is a simple API for save Unity object in Mongo database.

+In fact it was initially made for an Unity project but because of the simplicity of the API you can use with whatever you want. ;)

+/!\ WARNING: For the moment there is no authentifaction system!
+So don't use it over the internet or in an environment where unknow user can connect and also make sure your network is correctly securised.

 # Install